Close this window to return to

 Son of Richard Luttrell (d.
 1633) of Tankardstown,

-grandson of Robert Luttrell of Tankardstowne
+Grandson of Robert Luttrell of Tankardstowne

 who was the fourth son of Sir Thomas Luttrell of Luttrellstown.